oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     template or outside the service template, in the latter case defining a global implementation.

-### Refinement rules

-Function definitions inside a service_template that are having the same
-\<function_name\> are considered a refinement of the homonymous definition outside the service_template.
+Function definitions inside a service_template that are having the same \<function_name\> are considered a refinement of the homonymous definition outside the service_template.
+They use the following refinement rules:

 - signatures: as a general function refinement rule, for an already defined signature only the implementation may be changed.